Dez Fitzpatrick

-Desmond Emil "Dez" Fitzpatrick (born December 17, 1997) is an American football wide receiver for the Pittsburgh Steelers of the National Football League (NFL).
-He played college football at Louisville.
+Desmond Emil "Dez" Fitzpatrick (born December 17, 1997) is an American professional football wide receiver.
+He played college football for the Louisville Cardinals.

 Professional career

 Tennessee Titans

-Fitzpatrick was drafted by the Titans in the fourth round with the 109th overall pick in the 2021 NFL Draft.
-Fitzpatrick signed his four-year rookie contract with Tennessee on May 17, 2021.
-He was waived on August 31, 2021, and re-signed to the practice squad.
-Fitzpatrick was signed to the active roster on November 13, 2021, following Julio Jones being placed on injured reserve.
+Fitzpatrick was selected by the Tennessee Titans in the fourth round with the 109th overall pick in the 2021 NFL draft.
+On May 17, 2021, he signed his four-year rookie contract with the team.
+On August 31, Fitzpatrick was waived by the Titans as part of final roster cuts and re-signed to the practice squad the following day.
+On November 13, Fitzpatrick was signed to the active roster following Julio Jones being placed on injured reserve.
 On November 23, Fitzpatrick scored his first career touchdown against the Houston Texans on an 18-yard reception from Ryan Tannehill.

-On August 30, 2022, Fitzpatrick was waived by the Titans and signed to the practice squad the next day.
+On August 30, 2022, Fitzpatrick was waived by the Titans as part of final roster cuts and re-signed to the practice squad the following day.
 His practice squad contract with the team expired after the season on January 7, 2023.

 Pittsburgh Steelers

 On January 11, 2023, Fitzpatrick signed a reserve/future contract with the Pittsburgh Steelers.
+On August 29, he was released by the Steelers and re-signed to the practice squad the following day.
+Fitzpatrick was promoted to the active roster on September 14, released on October 2 and re-signed to the practice squad two days later.
+He signed a reserve/futures contract on January 17, 2024.

+On August 27, 2024, Fitzpatrick was waived by the Steelers as part of final roster cuts.

+Los Angeles Chargers

+On September 2, 2024, Fitzpatrick was signed to the Los Angeles Chargers' practice squad.
+On December 5, he was released and Laviska Shenault Jr. was signed in his place.
+On December 10, the Chargers re–signed Fitzpatrick to their practice squad.

+On January 13, 2025, Fitzpatrick signed a reserve/future contract with Los Angeles.
+On August 14, Fitzpatrick was waived by the Chargers with an injury designation.